GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex2_gnirsls_Jband111mm_api.rst

 source can be used.
 Using Simbad, we find that the star has a magnitude of K=9.165.

-Note that the data is recognized by Astrodata as normal GNIRS longslit science spectra.
+Note that the data are recognized by Astrodata as normal GNIRS longslit science spectra.
 To calculate the telluric correction, we need to specify the telluric recipe (``reduceTelluric``), otherwise the default science reduction will be run.